 Cloud WAN is a distributed computing architecture that consists of cloud assets, software, applications, and more across several cloud environments.

-Enterprises moving to the cloud face WAN reliability and performance challenges.
-They need dynamic bandwidth provisioning and traffic steering, and the ability to prioritize traffic based on business policies.
-They also need robust security, that is embedded into every aspect of the connectivity model.
+Enterprises using cloud WAN face reliability and performance challenges.
+To achieve superior performance, they need dynamic both bandwidth provisioning and traffic steering, and the ability to prioritize traffic based on business policies.
+They also need robust security that is embedded in every aspect of the connectivity model.

 SD-WAN is the ideal solution for deploying, managing and monitoring cloud WAN.
 Delivering network and security services within a cloud WAN (or cloud network), enables IT to support the underlying network functions using a cloud-native software overlay.
-This provides a connection agnostic architecture, and eliminates the complex, tedious and often error-prone manual configurations required for each single-function network and security hardware appliance with traditional networks.
+This provides a connection agnostic architecture and eliminates the complex, tedious, and often error-prone manual configurations required for each single-function network and security hardware appliance with traditional networks.

 An SD-WAN managed cloud WAN supports virtually any type of location, such as branch offices, pop-up retail shops, and temporary trailers for construction sites.
-Zero-touch deployment allows network administrators to quickly and cost-effectively deploy secure and reliable WAN connectivity to these sites, while maintaining business policies from a central orchestrator, without needing technical resources at the remote locations.
+Zero-touch deployment allows network administrators to quickly and cost-effectively deploy secure and reliable WAN connectivity to these sites while maintaining business policies from a central orchestrator, all without needing technical resources at the remote locations.

-A Secure SD-WAN architecture, is a cloud-native, multi-tenant, multi-service software platform, with primary components that include routing, SD-WAN and multi-layered security functions.
+A Secure SD-WAN architecture is a cloud-native, multi-tenant, multi-service software platform, with primary components that include routing, SD-WAN, and multi-layered security functions.

-Cloud WAN elasticity
+Cloud WAN Elasticity to Scale

-For example, compute-intensive services such as anti-virus and IPS can run centrally, while services that are key in the branch, like application identification, SD-WAN, routing and firewall can be run locally.
-In addition, Versa SD-WAN can integrate critical network services using service chain definitions that include both local and remote functions, depending on the business need.
+For example, compute-intensive services such as anti-virus and IPS can run centrally, while services that are key in the branch, like application identification, SD-WAN, routing, and firewall can be run locally.
+Also, Versa SD-WAN can integrate critical network services using service chain definitions that include both local and remote functions, depending on the business need.

-A software-defined and NFV-based approach to the WAN simplifies provisioning of SD-WAN equipment and delivers network and security services from a single point of control, avoiding the need for technical personnel on-site to deploy and configure the solution.
-Instead, SD-WAN services can be deployed, bandwidth and service capacity increased or enhanced with additional functions automatically, all without requiring any on-site presence, hardware refreshes or manual interaction.
+A software-defined and NFV-based approach to cloud WAN simplifies provisioning of SD-WAN equipment and delivers network and security services from a single point of control, avoiding the need for technical personnel on-site to deploy and configure the solution.
+Instead, SD-WAN services can be deployed (bandwidth and service capacity increased or enhanced with additional functions automatically) all without requiring any on-site presence, hardware refreshes, or manual interaction.